andreacremese/randomScales/README.md

 # todo

-* add gulp script for test, build (rather than running tsc inside the folders)
+* add gulp script for test

+    * watcher for test
+    * run a single test

+* tsconfig.base does not seem to work
+* find a solution for `import * as Scales from "../../src/scales";`
 * concatenate / minify files
 * deploy
 * selenium